CenterForAssessment/Colloquium_2018/README.md

 #### Goals for the 2018 Colloquium

-1. Develop an understanding of and providing the rationale for the concept of “open”
+1. Develop an understanding of and provide a rationale for the concept of “open”

     a.
 Provide definitions and examples of terms such as “open source”, “open educational resources”, and “openness”.